khakhalin/notes/00_words_to_lookup.md

 Deformable Style Transfer

 # Algos and top priorities
+* When to use BatchNormalization() in a network?
+Why don't we use it always?
+Or should we use it always?
+What's the logic here?
 * How to prove that both entropy and gini coeff max when all $p_i$ are the same and = 1/n?
 * write backprop on a piece of paper
 * "Good Enough" architecture: https://www.youtube.com/watch?v=PzEox3szeRc